 AI-based data extraction uses OCR technology as its foundation, with extra elements integrated to enhance its functionality, such as natural language processing technology (NLP).
 NLP technology allows intelligent data extraction technology to actively understand the data’s meaning.

 With invoices, for example, understanding the meaning of the text is critical because so many terms share a similar meaning.
 Take terms such as ‘invoice number’ and ‘order number’ or ‘invoice date’ and ‘invoice pay date’.
-The subtle lexical differences between each pair conceal significant semantic differences that non-intelligent technology like OCR would struggle to process.
+The subtle phonetic distinctions between each pair conceal significant semantic differences that non-intelligent technology like OCR would struggle to process.
 Ineffective extraction can then produce potentially disruptive (and costly) consequences downstream.

 One distinct advantage OCR invoice capture software may have is its long history in enterprise settings.
-Because of this, companies looking to integrate this data capture technology into their workflow may experience a better reception from stakeholders.
+Because of this, companies looking to integrate this data capture technology into their workflow may experience a better reception from their stakeholders.

 Of course, it’s always better to determine what you’re expecting from a potential solution and whether your needs closely match the relative strengths of each technology you’re considering.

-Regarding cost, both OCR and AI data capture solutions offer a spectrum of price tags.
 However, it’s the reliability of the technology that determines its overall value.
-If you deploy an inflexible and unreliable data capture solution – such as the one our founders used – your employees will waste considerable time and funds.
+If you deploy an inflexible and unreliable data capture solution – such as the one our founders experimented with – your employees will waste considerable time and funds.

 Another key difference between OCR and AI invoice data capture is that AI works on all documents, sometimes without any training documents (an AI concept known as zero-shot learning).
-Consequently, if your business’s use case changes or expands outside of invoices, you won’t need to re-calibrate the extraction tool.
+Consequently, if your business’s use case changes or expands outside of invoices, you won’t need to recalibrate the extraction tool.

 Ultimately, it’s worth remembering that AI was developed as an alternative to OCR.
 Although OCR still has merit, you’ll want to take a measured look at the requirements of your data extraction project.